The National DPP → National DPP Overview

 - There are thousands of CDC-recognized organizations across the 50 states and D.C.
 To find a program near you, click here.

-- Have no previous diagnosis of type 1 or type 2 diabetes, and
+- Participants cannot have a previous diagnosis of type 1 or type 2 diabetes prior to enrollment.